 - Review the PHM rotation schedules.
-Pay particular attention to shift times, report times and locations, and locations/links of conferences. - Review the following PHM subrotation information on Blackboard (in subrotation folder) - o Family Centered Rounds (also included in the next section of this document) - o Evidence-Based Medicine (EBM) Curriculum requirements/instructions. - All PHM students will attend STaR resident teaching session from 1-2 pm daily Monday through Friday.
-Students at TCH Main Campus will attend in person in the West Tower 19th floor conference room.
-West Campus students should attend the session virtually.
-Link to be sent at the beginning of the subrotation for all days by Ms. Pia Hughes.
+Pay particular attention to shift times, report times and locations, and locations/links of conferences. - Review the following PHM subrotation information on Blackboard (in subrotation folder) - o Family Centered Rounds (also included in the next section of this document) - Evidence-Based Medicine (EBM) Curriculum requirements/instructions - All PHM students will attend STaR resident teaching session once a week. - For students at TCH Main Campus, this will occur on Tuesdays 2-4 pm in person in the West Tower 19th floor conference room. - For students at West Campus, this will occur on Wednesdays 2-4 pm in person at the 3rd floor West Campus conference room. - Some PHM students will be selected to participate in an Inter Professional Education (IPE) day with nursing students for one day during the rotation.
+Additional information will be provided to those who are selected.
+This will not require additional work or hours in comparison to students who are not selected.